CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Inheritance.md

 > - Instantiating
 > 	- We can instantiate a class
 > 	- We can NOT instantiate an interface
-> - How many can there be?
+> - How many can a class have?
 > 	- Classes can implement an unlimited number of interfaces
 > 	- In Java, classes can only have one superclass
 > - What does the reference refer to?